Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 # The Faker Network

-## Chapter 1: Set up
+## Chapter 0: Set up
 How many social network platforms are you currently on?
-Each of those is an example of graph theory being applied to solve the problem of finding connections – and reccomending appropriate ones.
+Each of those is an example of graph theory being applied to solve the problem of finding connections – and recommending appropriate ones.

 In this tutorial, you'll be given a graph built using [Faker](https://faker.readthedocs.io/en/master/) that will act as your social network.
-You'll be working with your ten closest (fake) friends to figure out interesting data about them, how to expand your network, and how to categorize them
+You'll be working with your nine closest (fake) friends to figure out interesting data about them, how to expand your network, and how to categorize them

 ### Learning Outcomes
 By the end of this tutorial, you will be able to...

 1. Use a variety of neighbor lookup algorithms for a given graph
 1. Traverse a graph through various search methods
 1. Categorize your graph based on data or known attributes

 ### Using Git/GitHub